Matt-Chisholm/Matt-Chisholm/README.md

 # Hi there, I'm Matt 👋

-I am a bootcamp grad from Lighthouse Labs, and am currently a React/React Native Developer.
+I am currently a React/React Native Developer.
 I have a passion for great front-end development and improving user experience.
-Feel free to reach out to me:
+I am constantly looking for opportunities to work with great teams and developers, and create functional and interesting projects.
+I am currently honing my back end skills with the likes of several Python libraries and new databases.
+Feel free to reach out to me!

 ## Connect with me: